No Safe Spaces: Content

 With production beginning in 2017, the filmmakers were on hand for commentator Ben Shapiro's September 14, 2017, speech at the University of California, Berkeley, a site of civic protests and unrest.
-The film focuses on such speech disruptions in America, but also examines similar incidents in Canada with Jordan Peterson.
+The film focuses on such speech disruptions in the United States of America, but also examines similar incidents in Canada with Jordan Peterson.
 In particular, it shows the case of Lindsay Shepherd who was disciplined at Wilfrid Laurier University for using a recording of a debate with Peterson in class.
 It also "denounce[s] censorship in China".
 "Carolla said, 'We'd be hypocrites if we did a movie about the suppression of free speech but didn't mention China.'"

 In a scene filmed at the Laugh Factory, comedians complain that audiences on college campuses are too easily offended now.
 Among these comedians are Adam Carolla with Karith Foster, and Tim Allen.

 The film discusses the story of Bret Weinstein, a biology professor at the Evergreen State College in Washington state, who resigned after he was criticized for attending the university during a "Day of Absence" that was a long-standing tradition.
 Each year ethnic minorities would voluntarily stay home from campus to highlight their contributions to the college.
 In 2017, students attempted to compel white staff and students to stay away from the school, which Weinstein refused to do.
 Compulsion was also an issue discussed in the segments with Jordan Peterson, who gained international attention when he refused to adopt gender-neutral language, calling it an unwelcome form of compelled speech.